swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 to allow `Task.sleep()` to wait on the appropriate executor, rather than its current behaviour of always waiting on the global executor, which adds unnecessary executor hops and context switches.

+Again, while these are mainly useful in the implementation of `Task.sleep()`, they are also useful for debugging (user programs can print the current executor to see which one they are presently using).

 We will also need to expose the executor storage fields on `ExecutorJob`, so that they are accessible to Swift implementations of